-It is our position that, outside the jurisdiction of the U.S. Court of Appeals for the Tenth Circuit, we do not need to prepare environmental analyses pursuant to the National Environmental Policy Act (NEPA; 42 U.S.C.
-4321 et seq.) in connection with designating critical habitat under the Act.
+It is our position that, outside the jurisdiction of the U.S. Court of Appeals for the Tenth Circuit, we do not need to prepare environmental analyses pursuant to the National Environmental Policy Act in connection with designating critical habitat under the Act.
 We published a notice outlining our reasons for this determination in the Federal Register on October 25, 1983 (48 FR 49244).
 This position was upheld by the U.S. Court of Appeals for the Ninth Circuit (Douglas County v.
 Babbitt, 48 F.3d 1495 (9th Cir.
 1995), cert. denied 516 U.S. 1042 (1996)).